HubRise/website/content/apps/orderline/en/opening-hours.md

 Ensure that the feature is enabled on the respective platform as described below.

-### Just Eat Specifics

-For Just Eat integrations, a quick eligibility check can be performed:

-- Open the **Connections** page in the HubRise back office.
-- Verify that the bridge listed is **Just Eat Flyt Bridge** rather than **Just Eat Takeaway Bridge**.

-Only the Flyt Bridge supports opening hours synchronisation.

 ### Enable Synchronisation

 To enable the synchronisation of opening hours to these platforms: